Gaming Setup With Computer and Chair

 Buy Epic Games Stock

-Each listing is made by a different seller who can set their own asking price and volume offered.
-These sellers may be employees, venture capital firms, or angel investors.
+Each of these listings was made by a different seller who can set their own asking price and volume offered.
+The sellers may be employees, venture capital firms, or angel investors.

 Buyers can either accept the asking price as listed, place a bid and negotiate directly with the sellers, or add the stock to their watchlist.